 - Worried that your cancer will have negative effects on your relationships, finances, or other areas of your life

 - Like you’re reliving the worst parts of your cancer diagnosis or treatment

 Many people who have had cancer go through something called post-traumatic stress.
 That means you’re shocked, fearful, helpless, or horrified about cancer and issues related to it.

-Cancer-related PTS can occur any time, even after you’re in remission.
+Cancer-related PTSD (post-traumatic stress disorder) can occur any time, even after you’re in remission.
 Look for these signs: